 Our Research Agenda outlines our annual research priorities.
-The agenda is developed in consultation with the education community and approved by our Board and a meeting of education Ministers.
+The agenda is developed in consultation with the education community and approved by our Board and a meeting of Education Ministers.

 Research Agenda 2023